sptsarev/high-deg-polynomial-fitting/README.md

 ## Getting Started

 This repository contains the code used in:
-S.P.Tsarev, A.A.Kytmanov, _Discrete orthogonal polynomials as a tool for detection of small anomalies of time series: a case study of GPS final orbits_ (Posted at: <https://arxiv.org/> in 2020)
+S.P.Tsarev, A.A.Kytmanov, _Discrete orthogonal polynomials as a tool for detection of small anomalies of time series: a case study of GPS final orbits_: <https://arxiv.org/abs/2004.00414>

 All algorithms for best least squares polynomial approximation in this repository were implemented in [Julia programming language](https://en.wikipedia.org/wiki/Julia_(programming_language)).